During the past few years, the future of business analytics seemed bright.

 Augmented Analytics to Take Center Roll in Business Analytics Trends

 Augmented analytics isn’t just a buzzword anymore.
 Rather, it’s the future of business analytics.
-Gartner predicts the deployment of AI in business analytics to be the second most important technology trend of 2019.
-In fact, by 2020, they predict that more than 40% of data science tasks will be augmented and automated.
+Gartner predicts the deployment of AI in business analytics to be the second most important technology trend in the forthcoming year.
+In fact, by the end of 2020, they predict that more than 40% of data science tasks will be augmented and automated.

 Augmented analytics is the practice of deploying automated algorithms to not just process large sets of data, but to also make predictions and prescriptions based on that recommended data.
 Augmented analytics looks a little like machine learning and artificial intelligence, which opens up a world of potentials for businesses.
 AI working alongside data scientists, parsing data, alerting us to potential discrepancies in numbers long before the human eye catches it isn’t just a concept for science fiction anymore. thinks that the rise of augmented analytics will play a large role in the proliferation of other data trends as well. such as DQM and governance.